lxvm/AutoBZ.jl/paper/paper.md

 # Summary

-AutoBZ.jl is a modular software package developed to explore efficient algorithms for Brillouin zone (BZ) integration, which is fundamental to computing physical observables in electronic structure methods.
+AutoBZ.jl is a modular Julia package implementing efficient algorithms for Brillouin zone (BZ) integration, a fundamental step in the calculation of response functions such as the density of states and optical conductivity.
-Designed on open-source software principles and written in Julia [@bezansonJuliaFreshApproach2017], our package provides high-order accurate, adaptive, automatically-converging algorithms proposed in Ref. [@kayeAutomaticHighorderAdaptive2023] to compute observables including the density of states and optical conductivity[@VanMunoz_et_al:2024].
+Our BZ integration methods, described in Refs. [@kayeAutomaticHighorderAdaptive2023] and [@VanMunoz_et_al:2024], are high-order accurate, automatically convergent to a user-specified error tolerance, and if needed, adaptive in momentum space.
-AutoBZ.jl enables users to compute ground state (i.e. T=0K) properties of tight-binding models, typically derived from localized Wannier functions, with an artificial broadening using BZ integration algorithms that converge automatically to a user-specified error tolerance.
+This allows access to sub-meV energy scales commonly arising from frequency-dependent electronic self-energies in many-body methods for strongly interacting systems, such as dynamical mean-field theory[@georgesDynamicalMeanfieldTheory1996a].
+This regime is typically out of reach using traditional integration algorithms, which struggle to resolve localized structures in momentum space.
-Moreover, AutoBZ.jl serves as an extensible framework for future research and development on computational materials response phenomena, providing a flexible toolbox to calculate a broad range of quantities involving BZ integrals using Wannier interpolation[@mostofiWannier90ToolObtaining2008].
+AutoBZ.jl can also be used to compute ground state (i.e. T=0K) properties of tight-binding models, typically derived from localized Wannier functions, with a given artificial broadening.
-A key opportunity created by AutoBZ.jl's adaptive algorithms is that they give access to sub-meV energy scales that normally occur in frequency-dependent electronic self-energies computed from many-body methods for strongly interacting systems, such as in dynamical mean-field theory[@georgesDynamicalMeanfieldTheory1996a], where traditional methods become intractable.
+Designed using open-source software principles [@bezansonJuliaFreshApproach2017], AutoBZ.jl serves as an extensible framework for research into computational materials response phenomena, and a flexible toolbox with which to compute a broad range of quantities using Wannier interpolation and BZ integration [@mostofiWannier90ToolObtaining2008].
-We expect AutoBZ.jl to have a broad impact on the electronic structure community, providing, for example, a computational tool for accurate benchmarks for comparison with experimental spectra, and a robust, automated approach for high-throughput screenings and machine learning of materials properties.
+We expect it to have a broad impact on the electronic structure community, providing accurate comparisons with experimental spectra, and a robust, automated approach for high-throughput screenings and machine learning of materials properties.

 <!---
 and our goal is to use it to study strongly